Countries Overview

 Lithuania

-The economy performed worse than expected in 2023, with GDP declining by 0.3%.
-With the substantial fall in inflation, real incomes had already started to pick ...
+The economy performed better than expected in the first half of 2024, with GDP increasing by 2.4%.
+Thanks to a substantial fall in inflation, real incomes are ...

 Moldova